 Investments included under "#2 Other characteristics" were uninvested cash and loans through business finance and consumer credit platforms which either scored under 50 or were not covered by an ESG scoring.
-However, Smart Lenders AM, the AIFM of the Fund, was committed to ensuring that platforms that were not covered by an extra financial analysis complied with minimal social and environmental guarantee, through the analysis of controversies and the exclusion policy.
+However, Smart Lenders AM was committed to ensuring that platforms that were not covered by an extra financial analysis complied with minimal social and environmental guarantee, through the are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 2020/852.

+analysis of controversies and the exclusion policy.